wcartwright1994/Pewlett-Hackard-Analysis/README.md

 * Approximately 1,500 employees are eligible for the 'mentorship program' based on if the employee:
 	* Has a birth date during the year 1965.
-	* Is currently employeed.
+	* Is currently employed.
 * Additional analysis must be completed on the original datasets provided for Deliverable 2, as the current analysis:
 	* Does not provide insight into the historical performance of those eligible for the mentorship program.
-	* Severly limits the mentorship eligibility to one birth year, whereas the retirement analysis considers 4 birth years.
+	* Severely limits the mentorship eligibility to one birth year, whereas the retirement analysis considers 4 birth years.

 _Membership Eligibility_